fanfank/Hyperfill/README.md

 when URL is *https://mail.qq.com/*, then auto filling also works when the URL is *https://mail.qq.com/cgi-bin/loginpage?autologin...*.

+####Version 2.0 2013-08-19
+1. Readd a user type: local user.
+Local user can use *Hyperfill* without deploying anything except the extension itself
+2. Greatly improved local user's security level, before this version, local user's security problem is so severe that I finally decided to remove this user type.

+####Version 1.0 2013-06
+1. Made hyperfill, because of local user's security problem, only net user was preserved.
+2. After registration, net users can have their forms auto filled.

 ===
 <div class = "footer">
     &copy; 2013 XiaoHe Team